magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/add-a-static-route/index.md

 ### Import your custom component

 Import your custom Foo component in the `routes.js` file.
-Use lazy loading to avoid unneccesary loading of your component whenever the Routes component is imported.
+Use lazy loading to load your component only when it is needed.

 Since the module is exposed through it's `index.js` file, you only need to refer to the component directory in the import declaration.